vitorgalvao/alfred-workflows/PlayAddress/README.md

 Pick one of them and the URL will play. ⌘↵ downloads the video (requires [DownVid](https://github.com/vitorgalvao/alfred-workflows/tree/master/DownVid); adds to [WatchList](https://github.com/vitorgalvao/alfred-workflows/tree/master/WatchList) if available).

-If you set the `close_tab` Workflow Environment Variable to `true`, the browser tab will close if the URL is supported.
+If the `close_tab` Workflow Environment Variable is `true` and the URL is supported, the browser tabs with the matching URL will close.

 To play a stream you need [mpv](http://mpv.io/), [IINA](https://lhc70000.github.io/iina/), or [VLC](http://www.videolan.org/vlc/index.html).